R366Y/Aether/README.md

 The purpose of this project is twofold:
 1. Create a ray tracer, I always wanted to develop a computer graphics project
-2. Learn a new programming language, i chose Julia because it promise speed without the strain of using a languange like C++
+2. Learn a new programming language, I chose Julia because it promises speed without the strain of using a languange like C++

 Some examples generated with Aether